INTERMAGNET/intermagnet.github.io/_faq/what-data-should-I-send.md

-# INTERMAGNET FAQs
+---

-## What data should I send to INTERMAGNET?
+title: "What data should I send to INTERMAGNET?"
+layout: "faq"
+---

 To join INTERMAGNET you need to be able to send provisional real-time minute mean data to one of the Geomagnetic Information Nodes within 72 hours of